In short

 Algae grow by photosynthesis.
 For this they need sunlight and nutrients, such as phosphorus and nitrogen.
 An overabundance of nutrients usually leads to excessive algal growth, which can have adverse effects on the ecosystem.

-Algae are a diverse group of single celled, plant-like organisms that appear in a wide range of environmental habitats.
-They’re photoautotrophic cells that contain chlorophyll, have simple reproductive structures, and their tissue isn’t differentiated by roots, stems, or leaves.
-The term algae covers a variety of organisms that produce oxygen through photosynthesis.
-It’s estimated that about 70-80% of the oxygen we breathe is produced by these organisms.
-Besides, algae provide food for fish and other aquatic animals.
+Algae are a diverse group of unicellular algae and multicellular photosynthetic microorganisms that appear in a wide range of environmental habitats.
+For example, including fresh water and marine water bodies.
+They are photoautotrophic cells containing chlorophyll, with simple reproductive structures and tissue not differentiated by roots, stems, or leaves.
+The term algae covers many algae species that produce oxygen through photosynthesis, contributing an estimated 50-80% of the oxygen we breathe.
+Besides producing oxygen, algae play an important role in aquatic ecosystems by forming the base of the food chain and providing algal biomass that serves as food for fish and other aquatic animals.

 When does algae growth cause problems?

 When a specific algal type starts growing exponentially, it suffocates other aquatic organisms, which are essential for a balanced lake ecology.
-Light can’t penetrate the water column anymore, pH increases, plant growth is being reduced and inevitably, dissolved oxygen also decreases.
+At the surface, light can’t penetrate the water column anymore, pH increases, plant growth is being reduced and inevitably, dissolved oxygen also decreases.
 A lake’s natural balance shifts even more when aerobic bacteria die, and anaerobic bacteria take over the nutrient digestion.
 This deteriorates water quality, eventually leading to massive fish- and other aquatic life die-offs.
+Intense algae production is even more common than you’d think.

-Algal blooms usually appear in freshwater sources, such as lakes and reservoirs, but can also occur in marine environments.
+Algal blooms usually appear in freshwater sources, especially in the summer.
+This also leads to thermal stratification, causing serious damage to the aquatic environment.
 They can easily be identified by the green coloration of the water, which comes from the high density of pigmented cells.
-Although several algal species can form blooms, cyanobacterial harmful algal blooms (CyanoHABs) are most potent in producing dangerous toxins that can seriously harm humans, pets, aquatic plants, and fish.
+Although several algal species can form blooms, cyanobacterial harmful algal blooms (CyanoHABs) are most potent in producing dangerous toxins.
+This can seriously harm humans, pets, aquatic plants, and fish.

 Does ultrasound treat algal blooms?

 To prevent or restore unbalanced ecosystems, it’s critical to control problems as they occur.
 When it comes to lakes or larger ponds, current treatment methods include aeration, mixing, and ultrasound.
-As an alternative for harsh chemicals, we’ve developed an ultrasonic, floating unit that effectively controls harmful blooms.
-Controlling algae with ultrasound is a well-established method.
-Most importantly, it’s an eco-friendly and cost-effective solution, completely safe for humans, fish and aquatic plants.
+As an alternative to harsh chemicals, we’ve developed an ultrasonic, floating unit that effectively controls harmful algal blooms.
+Controlling algae pollutants with ultrasound is a well-established, eco-friendly, and cost-effective solution that is completely safe for humans, fish, and aquatic plants.
+This method helps to remove nutrients such as nitrogen and phosphorus from the water, reducing the growth rate of algae and limiting lipid accumulation in harmful algal species, including cyanobacteria.
+By targeting the algal culture in the water body, ultrasound treatment disrupts the life cycle of algae and decreases algal biomass, contributing to improved water quality and ecosystem health.

 How does ultrasound control algae?